-As the presiding officer, the Speaker is responsible for overall administration of the House of Representatives.
+Additionally, the Speaker is responsible for the overall administration of the House of Representatives.
 Much of this work is coordinated with the Chief Clerk and the two caucus offices.
 Additionally, the Speaker works with the President of the Senate on branch-wide administrative and management issues (e.g. the legislative budget, building and infrastructure and other various items).